-A CCV is a single calibration standard of known concentration, usually at the midpoint of the calibration range.
-This standard is evaluated as an unknown and is quantified against the initial calibration.
-The calculated concentration is then compared with the nominal concentration of the standard to determine whether the initial calibration is still valid.
-CCVs were analyzed with every 10 samples or at least every 12.
-The requirement for acceptance was a percentage difference of less than 15% for the CCV relative to the initial calibration.
-This QC requirement was met for all Aroclors and surrogates, except for one standard that had a 16% difference for DCB.
-These results indicated that the reference laboratory maintained instrument calibrations during the course of sample analysis.
+CCV is a single calibration standard of known concentration, usually at the midpoint of the calibration range.

+s standard is evaluated as an unknown and is quantified against the initial calibration.
+The calculate concentration is then compared with th calibration is still valid.
+CCVs acceptance was QC requirement was for course of sample analysis.